influxdata/docs-v2/content/kapacitor/v1/reference/event_handlers/discord.md

 Error rates are also stored in the same InfluxDB instance and we want to send daily reports of `500` errors to the `error-reports` Discord workspace.
-The following TICKscript collects `500` error occurances and publishes them to the `500-errors` topic.
+The following TICKscript collects `500` error occurrences and publishes them to the `500-errors` topic.

 _**500_errors.tick**_